itlfr/Java-Oop-Projects/README.md

    git clone https://github.com/itlfr/java-oop-projects.git

 2. Navigate to the project folder of your choice.
+3. UnZip The chosen project.

-3. Compile and run the Java files using your preferred IDE or the command line.
+4. Compile and run the Java files using your preferred IDE or the command line.